 - Turn off distractions.
 TV, phone, etc. should be off early.
 The blue light from your screens will keep you awake and the increased noise will distract and hold your attention, keeping you from that deep slumber.

-Follow these tips and soon you’ll be sleeping like … well, these guys:
+Follow these tips or buy Ultimate Roller Shutters and soon you’ll be sleeping like … well, these guys: